Pritchardia schattaueri: Distribution

-Known only from twelve individuals, P. schattaueri currently occurs in moist, partially cleared, disturbed, tall, mixed ōhiʻa forest on gently sloping, rocky terrain from 2000–2600 ft feet elevation in South Kona on the island of Hawai'i, where it receives 2000 mm of rainfall per year.
+Known only from twelve individuals, P. schattaueri currently occurs in moist, partially cleared, disturbed, tall, mixed ōhiʻa forest on gently sloping, rocky terrain from 2000–2600 ft feet elevation in South Kona on the island of Hawaiʻi, where it receives 2000 mm of rainfall per year.
 Ten of the twelve individuals occur within 1,000 feet of each other among tall ōhiʻa trees in a cattle ranch, while the remaining two plants are a mile or two away, one in a macadamia nut orchard and the other in weedy, forest remnants.

 History

 Pritchardia schattaueri was formally named and described by Donald Hodel in 1985, basing it on a collection that the late H. E. Moore Jr. of the Bailey Hortorum of Cornell University had made in 1980.
 The name honors the late George Schattauer, manager of Ho'omau ranch (the ranch of the late Jimmy Stewart), who came across these palms in 1960 while clearing land for pasture and macadamia nuts.
-Schattauer, who had a fondness for Hawaiian plants and an interest in preserving the flora and fauna of Hawai'i, recognized the significance of his discovery and left the palms standing.
+Schattauer, who had a fondness for Hawaiian plants and an interest in preserving the flora and fauna of Hawaiʻi, recognized the significance of his discovery and left the palms standing.
 In 1969 and 1970, he sent fruits to Paul Wessich of Honolulu Botanical Gardens, who planted and grew them in the garden in Honolulu.
-The population is officially designated as an Exceptional Tree of Hawai'i.
+The population is officially designated as an Exceptional Tree of Hawaiʻi.